LRAPA extends air quality advisory for Lane County through Monday - NewsBreak

 EUGENE, Ore. — In the aftermath of Sunday's protest at a "Drag Queen Storytime" event, Old Nick's Pub is looking to hire additional security to protect performers, patrons, and the pub itself.
 The pub's owners opened a GoFundMe campaign early Monday morning titled, "Help Old Nick's pay for added...

-Tensions erupt between protesters in Eugene after word spread of drag show involving child
+Protesters clash in Eugene after word spreads of drag show involving 11-year-old

 EUGENE, Ore. — Tensions erupted outside a Eugene pub Sunday morning after word spread of a drag queen event involving an 11-year-old child.
 The controversial event gained national attention and attracted hundreds of people to Old Nick’s Pub.
 A portion of Washington Street was shut down as protesters...